userfrosting/learn/04.routes-and-controllers/04.controller-classes/docs.md

 ## Defining Controller Classes

-UserFrosting provides a base class, `UserFrosting\Sprinkles\Core\Controller\SimpleController`, that can be extended with methods that implement your controller logic.
+UserFrosting provides a base class, `UserFrosting\Sprinkle\Core\Controller\SimpleController`, that can be extended with methods that implement your controller logic.
 An easy way to define a new controller class is to extend this class in your Sprinkle, under `src/Controller/`:

 ```
 <?php

-namespace UserFrosting\Sprinkles\Site\Controller;
+namespace UserFrosting\Sprinkle\Site\Controller;

-use UserFrosting\Sprinkles\Core\Controller\SimpleController;
+use UserFrosting\Sprinkle\Core\Controller\SimpleController;
-use UserFrosting\Sprinkles\Site\Model\Owl;
+use UserFrosting\Sprinkle\Site\Model\Owl;

 class OwlController extends SimpleController
 {